Ezra Levin: Early life and education

 Levin grew up in Buda, Texas.
 He is Jewish.
 He graduated from Carleton College in 2007.
 He earned a master's degree from the Woodrow Wilson School of Public and International Affairs from Princeton University in 2013.

 Career

 Levin began his career with AmeriCorps VISTA in San Jose, California, from 2007 to 2008.
-The following year, he served as deputy policy director for Congressman, Lloyd Doggett, from 2008 to 2011.
+The following year, he became deputy policy director for Congressman Lloyd Doggett and served from 2008 to 2011.
 Levin was an associate director of federal policy at Prosperity Now from 2012 until 2017, where his focus was on homelessness and poverty.